-Researcher together with the Milenia Biotech GmbH are developing a diagnostic tool for patients with bone healing problems.
+Researcher of the JWI jointly with the Milenia Biotech GmbH develop a diagnostic tool for patients with bone healing problems

 Researcher at the Julius Wolff Institute, the Berlin-Brandenburg Center for Regenerative Therapies and the Center for Musculoskeletal Surgery of the Charité – Universitätsmedizin Berlin together with the Milenia Biotech GmbH are developing a diagnostic tool for patients with bone healing problems.
 Around 5 to 15 percent of patients suffer from impaired or delayed healing or failure of the bone defect to heal at all.
 In most cases a second surgery is necessary to administer additional materials such as bone substitutes or substances that stimulate the healing process.